nomemo/NMMScrollview/README.md

 # NMMScrollview

-SubClass of UIScroll view, arrange the subviews automatic.
+SubClass of UIScrollView, automatic arrange the subviews .

 ## Easy use.